-It is reasonable to conjecture that for degenerate parameters other than the Cayley parameters $(0, 0, 0, 4),$ the two or four $\Gamma$-invariant sets we identify in Section \ref{ObstructionsSection} do not break up any further, and it is conceivable that a modification of our methods could establish such a result, at least for density one of all primes.
-It would also be interesting to study the action of $\Gamma$ on $\mathcal{S}_{A, B, C, D}(\mathbb{Z}/N\mathbb{Z})$ either for $N$ squarefree integer as in \cite{MeiriPuder}, $N = p^n$ as in \cite{BGSInPrep}, or even for general composite $N$, as well as the action on the $p$-adic points $\mathcal{S}_{A, B, C, D}(\mathbb{Z}_p)$ as in \cite{JangMinimality}, which is essentially equivalent to study of points over $\mathbb{Z}/p^n\mathbb{Z}.$ See also the \cite{CantatJang} for related work surrounding stationary measures in the $p$-adic context, and \cite{GolsefidyTamam} for results of a similar spirit in the much more general context of mapping class group actions on character varieties, with special focus on the situation over a complete archimedean or nonarchimedean field.
+It would be interesting to study the action of $\Gamma$ on $\mathcal{S}_{A, B, C, D}(\mathbb{Z}/N\mathbb{Z})$ for $N$ squarefree, as in \cite{MeiriPuder}, $N = p^n$ as in \cite{BGSInPrep}, or even for general composite $N$, as well as the action on the $p$-adic points $\mathcal{S}_{A, B, C, D}(\mathbb{Z}_p)$ as in \cite{JangMinimality}, which is essentially equivalent to the study of points over $\mathbb{Z}/p^n\mathbb{Z}.$ See also \cite{CantatJang} for related work surrounding stationary measures in the $p$-adic context, and \cite{GolsefidyTamam} for results of a similar spirit in the much more general context of mapping class group actions on character varieties, with special focus on the situation over a complete archimedean or nonarchimedean field.
 In a much more difficult direction, Bourgain, Gamburd, and Sarnak conjecture that the Markoff graphs they define in \cite{BGS} form a family of expander graphs; it would certainly be interesting to investigate whether the same is true of the graphs which arise from other surfaces in our family.